 “I see.
 I thought there were some unusual elements in the fee structure, elements which many other funds have ‘cured’ over the past three years.
 But I wouldn’t call what happened there a new shift in the balance of power,” the GP argued.

-The article in question was a recent rumination by Infrastructure Investor on the increasing power limited partners (LPs) are wielding over GPs on everything from fees to fund structures.
-It concerned the fee renegotiation between International Public Private Partnerships (INPP) and its investment advisor, Amber Infrastructure, which involved substantial cuts for the latter.
+The article in question was last week’s “None shall pass”, a rumination on the increasing power limited partners (LPs) are wielding over GPs on everything from fees to fund structures.
+It concerned the fee renegotiation between International Public Private Partnerships (INPP) and its investment advisor, Amber Infrastructure, which involved substantial fee cuts for the latter.

 In a way, the GP is right: the INPP/Amber renegotiation is more of a ‘correction’.
 The shift in power that triggered it has, for the most part, pretty much affected every other fund manager in the industry already.

-Take a look at all of the transformations that have occurred in the LP/GP relationship over the last few years, and you can’t help but see the tortuous ways in which power changes hands, twisting and turning like a river adjusting to new shores.
+Take a look at all of the transformations that have occurred in the LP/GP relationship over the last few years, and you can’t help but see the tortuous ways in which power changes hands, twisting and turning like a meandering river adjusting its course.

 In that type of environment, knowledge is power.
 GPs had the teams and the necessary expertise; LPs, with the exception of a few pioneering outfits, had neither.
 That’s the type of knowledge you pay handsomely for.